Son of Courtney and Moses Granberry

 "Find a Grave Index," database, FamilySearch (https://www.familysearch.org/ark:/61903/1:1:Z5LV-VRZM : 7 August 2020), Simeon Sebastian Granberry, ; Burial, Lauderdale, Lauderdale, Mississippi, United States of America, Confederate Orphans' Home Burial; citing record ID 181158255, Find a Grave, http://www.findagrave.com.

 In 1865, Simeon Sebastian Granberry signed the "Agreement with Freedman" (see below).
 At that time he was superintendent of the orphans' home and may have employed "freed" men and women there.
 He also had Delia Granberry listed as a part of the household in the 1870 census, a 14 year old black girl.
+She had been raised from infancy by Elizabeth Granberry.
 Delia stayed with the family until she died, helping to raise all of the children.

 Read the document - it's really interesting!